How to protect your pets during Fourth of July fireworks - NewsBreak

 Every year, dogs and cats flee with fear from the sound of fireworks.

-According to PetAmberAlert.com, a lost pet finder that uses phone and fax broadcasts to help lost pets find their way back home, animal control officials across the nation report a 30-60% increase in lost pets each year between those dates.
+According to PetAmberAlert, a lost pet finder that uses phone and fax broadcasts to help lost pets find their way back home, animal control officials across the nation report a 30-60 % increase in lost pets each year between those dates.

 Before the fireworks: